sericson0/TigerTango/README.md

 >  TigerTango is currently in its first version.
 I have tried my best to make it a tool that will be valuable to Tango DJs and DJs of other social dances, but the only way to know what will be most useful is to have people try it and give feedback.
 If you run into any issues, or if there were any functionality you wish were updated or added, please reach out to me at sericson0@gmail.com.
 You can also post an issue on https://github.com/sericson0/TigerTango/issues

  I would love to hear from you!

+## Shout Outs and Aknowlegements
+This project would not have been possible without the substantial time and expert support from several members of the Tango community.

+Huge thank you to **Chris Hart** and **Andrew Hart**.
+The layout, look, and functionality of TigerTango has been much improved because of their efforts and support.
+Of special note, it is because of them that TigerTango is able to display the tanda count, and their work showed the path to be able to integrate lyrics to the video display.

+Thank you to **Gabriele Capocelli (DJ Gabbo)** for your work to implement the hot cue buttons, for your expert feedback, and for being the very first user to try out TigerTango!

+Thank you to **Michael Plaks** for all of your suggestions, feedback, and support in getting this project to a point where it can be a useful tool to DJs.

+Thank you **DJ Claudiu**, **Chris Tran** and everyone who has supported with user testing and providing feedback to this project.
+And thank you to

+Shout out to **Mira Gordin** for designing the tiger logo that I adopted to make the Tiger Tango logo.

+Special thank you to **Jacqueline Pham** for your patience and for being willing to answer all my tango DJ questions.

+And thank you to you for taking the time to try out this tool and for your part in growing and supporting this community of dancers that we all love.

 ## Intalling Virtual DJ

 To install Virtual DJ, go to https://virtualdj.com/, click on download, choose your system type, and follow the installation instructions.